meltyourface/blank/posts/Physical-experiments/Occult-Experiments-for-Understanding-Energy-and-Symbolism/index.md

 3. Allow your peripheral vision to take over as you continue to focus on the chosen point.
 4. Observe any colors or shifts within your peripheral vision indicating the presence of your aura.

-Expected Outcome: A heightened understanding of personal energy fields and their relationships with the individual's mental, emotional, and spiritual states.
+**Expected Outcome**: A heightened understanding of personal energy fields and their relationships with the individual's mental, emotional, and spiritual states.

-Esoteric Principles Demonstrated: Visualization, aura, energy fields
+**Esoteric Principles Demonstrated**: Visualization, aura, energy fields

 **Conclusion**:
 These five experiments provide an opportunity for the student of the occult to delve into the esoteric properties of matter, energy, and symbolism in a practical and safe manner.
 By executing these experiments, the student is given a stronger foundation to advance their knowledge and understanding within the realm of the occult and esoteric wisdom.